 “Every finite present has its limitations.
 We define the concept of ‘situation’ by saying that it represents a standpoint that limits the possibility of vision.
 Hence an essential part of the concept of situation is the concept of ‘horizon.’
 The horizon is the range of vision that includes everything that can be seen from a particular vantage point….
 A person who has no horizon is a man who does not see far enough and hence overvalues what is nearest to him.
 Contrariwise, to have an horizon means not to be limited to what is nearest, but to be able to see beyond it.
 A person who has an horizon knows the relative significance of everything within this horizon, as near or far, great or small.
 Similarly, the working out of the hermeneutical situation means the achievement of the right horizon of enquiry for the questions evoked by the encounter with tradition.” ((Hans-Georg Gadamer, Truth and Method (London: Sheed & Ward, 1975), 269.))

 Here we see the conceptual lineage of Gadamer’s thought listed above come together.
 The human attempt to understand both the outer world of the object and the inner world of the subject meets in the expandable limitation of language.

 …it is the context of problems surrounding the indissoluble connection between thinking and speaking which compels hermeneutics to become philosophy.
 One must always think in a language, even if one does not always have to think in the same language.
 Hermeneutics cannot evade claiming universality because language as linguisticality—Sprachlichkeit—constitutes a human capacity inseparably linked with rationality as such. ((Gadamer and Hahn, The Philosophy of Hans-Georg Gadamer, 25.))

 What is hermeneutics, then?
 If the human is bound by limited horizons within the confines of language, how does one come to understanding?
 Gadamer explains,

 One of the most common examples that Gadamer uses to demonstrate his hermeneutic is in the field of art.
 When a piece of art is created, be it visual or linguistic art, the piece has a reality—a horizon—of its own.
 The viewer of the art has her own horizon.
 She brings to the art her language, experience, and expectation of the piece.
 As the viewer addresses the art, the two horizons come together.
 The art informs the viewer, but the viewer also informs the art.
 Here we find the most well-known expression of Gadamer’s philosophy.
 When the art and the viewer meet there is a fusion of horizons.
 It is impossible for the viewer to interpret the meaning of the art that is latent in the art itself.
 Gadamer says this is true because “in my analysis of the universal linguisticality of man’s relation to the world, the limitations of the fields of experience from which the investigation took its start should unwittingly predetermine the result.” ((Hans Georg Gadamer, “On the Scope and Function of Hermeneutical Reflection,” Continuum (Chicago, IL) 8, no. 1-2 (1970): 78.))

 The fusion of horizons happens in every aspect of life as we attempt to interpret everything around us.
 It is true for art, science, and even biblical literature.
 Gadamer refers to the interpretation of historical texts (including scripture),

 It is true that the historical ‘worlds’ that succeed one another in the course of history are different from one another and from the world of today; but it is always, in whatever tradition we consider it, a human, ie a linguistically constituted world that presents itself to us.
-Every such world, as linguistically constituted, is always open, of itself, to every possible insight and hence for every expansion of its own world-picture, and accordingly available to others.16
+Every such world, as linguistically constituted, is always open, of itself, to every possible insight and hence for every expansion of its own world-picture, and accordingly available to others. ((Gadamer, Truth and Method, 405.))

 There are two contributions that Gadamer makes to the missional church.
 The first is that of humble dialogue.
 The second has to do with the Holy Spirit.

 Gadamer modeled—both in his personal manner and in his philosophical hermeneutics—a core value that reflects the heart of Jesus’ teaching.
 He was humble.
 His humility caused him to listen to the other.
 Gadamer was known for his quiet spirit and his propensity to actively engage in those with whom he was having a dialogue—even a full-on debate—to the point that he would stop and question himself. ((Hans-Georg Gadamer and Riccardo Dottori, A Century of Philosophy (New York: Continuum, 2003), 3.))
 Gadamer’s hermeneutics taught that “there are no rules for interpretation other than the seriousness of an interpretation that continuously questions itself to the point of conviction that one has reached something essential.
-However, one should never think that one has reached any kind of objective interpretation in which the text, the subject, and the historical period resolve themselves completely.”18
+However, one should never think that one has reached any kind of objective interpretation in which the text, the subject, and the historical period resolve themselves completely.” ((Ibid., 12.))

 One of the common critiques of the missional and/or postmodern church is that it gives way to moral relativism and has no core truth on which to stand.
 Gadamer offers the missional leader a place between the poles of objective and subjective truth where one can hold firmly to conviction while offering authentically open, humble dialogue with the other.
 Gadamer says,

 “I believe I have shown that, in understanding, a ‘subject’ does not stand over against an ‘object’ or a world of objects.
 Rather something plays back and forth between the human being and that which he or she encounters in the world….
 Through an encounter with the other we are lifted above the narrow confines of our own knowledge.
 A new horizon is disclosed that opens onto what was unknown to us.” ((Hans-Georg Gadamer, Carsten Dutt, and Richard E. Palmer, Gadamer in Conversation: Reflections and Commentary, Yale Studies in Hermeneutics (New Haven: Yale University Press, 2001), 49.))

 Our world is increasingly multi-perspectival and the leaders of the missional church must be able to enter into a Gadamerian style of humble dialogue with the other in order to truly be lifted to a broader horizon and discern what God is doing in the world.